 Discerning interruptions and how to handle them isn’t easy, whether they come from others or from our own thoughts and feelings.
 If I constantly allow myself to be interrupted, how can I focus on the people and tasks that God has called me to?
 Yet if I never allow myself to be interrupted, what God-given opportunities might I miss?

-Your turn: What strikes you as you read Mark 5:21-43?
+Writing/Reflection Prompt: What strikes you as you read Mark 5:21-43?
 How do you discern interruptions?